leviska/game-engine-deluxe/README.md

 ## Building
 Main project is `game`
-Opening solution in Visual Studio 2019, selecting `game` as startup project and building must do everything
+Opening solution in Visual Studio 2019, selecting `startup-project` as startup project and building must do everything

 ## Created with this